MoviesPopularQueer Screens

 The film adaptation of Red, White, & Royal Blue is finally here!
 After years and years of waiting and thanks to Prime Video, Alex (Taylor Zakhar Perez) and Henry’s (Nicholas Galitzine) epic and history-making love story is finally coming to our screens.
 And while we can’t be sure what y’all will think of it once you’ve streamed it, we hope that many of you will love it as much as we do.

-With a running time of almost 2 hours, this adaptation, written (along with Ted Malawer) and directed by Matthew Lopez, delivers what it promises and offers us a romantic comedy that is not only funny and full of clichés that will make you squirm and squeal with joy.
-But it also allows its main couple to have moments of great vulnerability that can rarely be explored in films of this genre, let alone queer films.
+With a running time of almost 2 hours, this adaptation, written (along with Ted Malawer) and directed by Matthew Lopez, delivers what it promises and offers us a romantic comedy that is not only funny and full of clichés that will make you squirm and squeal with joy, but it also allows its main couple to have moments of great vulnerability that can rarely be explored in films of this genre, let alone queer films.

 And while the adaptation does have significant changes that fans of Casey McQuiston’s book are sure to notice and point out as soon as the movie’s first scene starts playing before their eyes, in our opinion, the central love story doesn’t suffer from them.
 The heart and soul of Alex and Henry’s love story is right there, present in every scene and frame of this movie.